-Aetherspouts even makes your opponent decide which creatures go on top and which creatures go on the bottom of the deck.
-So, instead of simply giving your opponent their creatures back to their hand, you deprive them of all those creatures, making them have to draw them again.
-Then, they have to choose whether they want to draw those creatures again sooner or later.
-Plus, if any of them were token creatures, they are gone forever.
-Ouch.
+Aetherspouts creates even more havoc for your opponent by forcing them to decide which creatures go on top and which creatures go on the bottom of the deck.
+So, instead of simply giving your opponent their creatures back to their hand, you deprive them of all those creatures for the time being.
+Since your opponent will have to draw them again, they have to choose whether they want to draw those creatures sooner or later.

 Plus, any token creatures are simply gone forever, making Aetherspouts particularly nasty against token-heavy aggro decks.
 Also, even if an opponent’s creatures have protection from blue, hex proof, or shroud, Aetherspouts doesn’t target.
 So, as long as a creature declared an attack, it’s going back to the deck.

 In Standard, Aetherspouts did see some sideboard play as the perfect counter to ultra-aggressive decks common to Standard at that time.
 Five mana was just too much for Modern, though, and much more efficient removal exists in that format.
 Even the newer format Pioneer didn’t really have room for a five-mana removal spell that didn’t destroy or exile those creatures.
 So, since rotating out of Standard, Aetherspouts hasn’t been seen competitively.

 However, in Commander, Aetherspouts has become a staple in many Blue decks.
 With the release of Zaffai, Thunder Conductor in Commander 2021, Aetherspouts finally found its best home in EDH.
 Zaffai’s ability to create a 4/4 creature token any time you cast an instant or sorcery spell with mana value 5 or more made Aetherspouts pretty much an auto-include.
 While not a staple in any other EDH deck, Aetherspouts is still seen in over 24,000 deck lists on EDHREC.